MFLind/Brickyard/README.md

 ![](docs/images/datamodel.png)

  # Social media
-  I have created Pintrest (@brickyard_lego_store) and Instagram (@brickyard_lego_store) account for BrickYard, these social networks are the primary channel for BrickYards customers.
+  I have created Pinterest (@brickyard0225) and Instagram (@brickyard_lego_store) account for BrickYard, these social networks are the primary channel for BrickYards customers.

   But I have made a mockup Facebook for Business page as below: